 2 tablespoons freshly squeezed lime juice

-Place mayonnaise, sour cream, lime juice, and chipotles in jar of a blender.
-Puree until smooth and chipotles are completely chopped.
+Place mayonnaise, sour cream, lime juice, and chipotles in a tall, narrow jar.
+Using an immersion blender, puree until chipotles are completely chopped and mayonnaise is smooth.
 Pour into an airtight container, cover, and store in the refrigerator until ready to use.